Air New Zealand: 21st century

-On 21 December 2010, the New Zealand government approved an alliance between Air New Zealand and Australian airline Virgin Blue (now named Virgin Australia), which allowed both airlines to expand operations between Australia and New Zealand with codeshares for trans-Tasman and connecting domestic flights; and reciprocal access to frequent flyer programmes and airport lounges.
-Air New Zealand subsequently purchased a 26% shareholding in Virgin Australia Holdings (Virgin Australia's parent company) to cement the relationship.
+On 21 December 2010, the New Zealand government approved an alliance between Air New Zealand and Australian airline Virgin Blue (now named Virgin Australia), which allowed both airlines to expand their operations between Australia and New Zealand with codeshares for trans-Tasman and connecting domestic flights, and reciprocal access to frequent flyer programmes and airport lounges.
+Air New Zealand subsequently purchased a 26% shareholding in Virgin Australia Holdings to cement the relationship.
 By October 2016 Air New Zealand sold its remaining stake in Virgin Australia to investors and the Nasham Group.
-On 4 April 2018, Air New Zealand ended its partnership with Virgin Australia effective 28 October 2018.
+On 4 April 2018, Air New Zealand ended its partnership with Virgin Australia which went into effect from 28 October 2018.

-In 2011, Air New Zealand introduced the Boeing 777-300ER airliner, as well as the Economy Skycouch, a set of three economy class seats that could be converted into a flat multi-purpose surface by raising the leg rests.
+In 2011, Air New Zealand introduced the Boeing 777-300ER to its fleet, as well as the Economy Skycouch, a set of three economy class seats that could be converted into a flat surface by raising the leg rests.
 After a four-year delay, Air New Zealand took delivery of its first Boeing 787-9 on 9 July 2014.
-The airline retired its last Boeing 747 in September 2014, the last Boeing 737 in September 2015, and the last Boeing 767 in March 2017, leaving it with a simplified fleet of Airbus A320 aircraft for short-haul and Boeing 777 and 787 aircraft for long-haul.
+The airline retired its final Boeing 747 in September 2014, its last Boeing 737 in September 2015, and its last Boeing 767 in March 2017, leaving it with a simplified fleet of Airbus A320 aircraft for short-haul operations and Boeing 777 and 787 aircraft for long-haul operations.

 In November 2013, the New Zealand Government reduced its share in Air New Zealand from 73% to 53% as part of its controversial asset sales programme.
-It made $365 million from this deal.
+It made $365 million from the deal.

-In October 2019, the airline announced it would stop its Los Angeles to London route in October 2020 while launching a new non-stop route from Auckland to New York.
-The London route was prematurely cancelled in March 2020 due to the COVID-19 pandemic, while the New York route was delayed, with the first flight taking place on 17 September 2022.
+In October 2019, the airline announced it would discontinue its Los Angeles to London route in October 2020 while launching a new non-stop route from Auckland to New York.
+In March 2020 Air New Zealand sold its London Heathrow slots for USD $27 million (approximately NZD $42 million).
+The 10:50 arrival and 15:20 departure slots were taken over by United Airlines.
+The London route was prematurely cancelled in March 2020 due to the COVID-19 pandemic, while the launch of the New York route was rescheduled, with the first flight taking place on 17 September 2022.

+Air New Zealand announced a major refurbishment of its existing cabins in June 2022, with new cabins including a new product named "The Skynest" to be introduced in the new Boeing 787-9 and 787-10 aircraft which are set to be delivered in 2024.

+In November 2024, Air New Zealand indicated it was "exploring options" for a possible return to London.
+Following a rejection for slots at Heathrow, the airline was granted daily slots at London Gatwick Airport for summer 2025.